stefan-hoeck/idris2-tutorial/src/Tutorial/Functions2.md

 handleRequest : DB -> Request -> Response
 ```

-Note, how we defined a shorter alias for `List User` called `DB`.
+Note, how we defined a short alias for `List User` called `DB`.
 This is often useful to make lengthy type signatures more readable
 and communicate the meaning of a type in the given context.
-Note,
+However,
-however, that this will *not* introduce a new type, nor will it
+this will *not* introduce a new type, nor will it
 increase type safety: `DB` is *identical* to `List User`, and as
-such a value of type `DB` can be used wherever a `List User` is
+such, a value of type `DB` can be used wherever a `List User` is
 expected and vice versa.
 In more complex programs it is therefore
-often preferable to define a new types by wrapping values in
+usually preferable to define new types by wrapping values in
 single-field records.

 The implementation will proceed as follows: It will first